Moving from house to apartment

 6. Find the best apartment movers in your area

 • Stairs.
 Moving into a high-rise apartment involves navigating bulky furniture and endless moving boxes up multiple flights of stairs.
-The staircases of some older apartment buildings are way narrower too which further complicates the move.
+The staircases of some older apartment buildings are way narrower, too, which further complicates the move.

-Bear in mind that the apartment building you’re moving into may not have an elevator or it may be out of order on Moving day.
+Bear in mind that the apartment building you’re moving into may not have an elevator, or it may be out of order on Moving day.

-7. Organize a smooth move to the new apartment
+7. Organize moving to the new apartment

 • Cancel any home-delivery services and subscriptions.
 Also, discontinue your membership to clubs, gyms, hobby groups, and so on.